Samsung/tizen-docs/docs/application/dotnet/guides/nui/relative-layout.md

 </View>
 ```

-- When the `Target` and the `RelativeOffset` properties are set as default, the child `RedRect` is aligned to the left side of the parent layout.
+- When the `Target` and the `RelativeOffset` properties are set as default:
+   - The `RedRect` is aligned to the left side of the parent layout.
    - The `BlueRect` is aligned to the right side of the parent layout by the `HorizontalAlignment`.
    - The left side of `GreenRect` is set to be aligned with `RedRect` and the right side is set to be aligned with `BlueRect`.
    - The `GreenRect` fills the space between `RedRect` and `BlueRect` by using `FillHorizontal`.
    - The `YellowRect` represents that each side can be set as sibling view and parent layout.